 The best ways to optimize storage

 For those who aren’t tech geniuses, the built-in suggestions in iPhone, Mac and Android are absolute lifesavers.
 Check out the tips offered to optimize storage before you try to do it yourself.
-If the suggestions aren’t enough, try these tips:
+If the recommendations aren’t enough, try these tips:

 - Identify the biggest files and delete them if you don’t need them